 These groups are far off the fringes of Biblical Christianity.
 They can be more accurately described as cults or heretical sects due to their rejection of several Christian tenets.

-While Christian denominations differ from one another in mode of baptism, style of leadership, music or some traditions, they are united by the basic beliefs of the Christian faith – the sole authority and inspiration of Scripture, Deity of Christ, His atoning sacrifice, bodily resurrection and salvation by grace through faith alone.
+While Christian denominations differ from one another in their mode of baptism, style of leadership, music or some traditions, they are united by the basic beliefs of the Christian faith – the sole authority and inspiration of Scripture, Deity of Christ, His atoning sacrifice, bodily resurrection and salvation by grace through faith alone.

 This is why a Christian can join any Bible believing, Christ-honouring church anywhere in the world.